Fragile (Yes album): Background and recording

-Songs
+Composition and music

 Fragile contains nine tracks; four are "group arranged and performed" with the remaining five being "the individual ideas, personally arranged and organised" by the five members, as described in the liner notes.
 Squire reasoned that this approach was necessary in part to save time and reduce studio costs: "We have a lot of mouths to feed.
 Rick ... had to buy a vast amount of new equipment when he joined, and it all costs much more money than people seem to imagine."
 According to Bruford: "There was this endless discussion about how the band could be used ...
 I felt we could use all five musicians differently ...
 So I said—brightly—'Why don't we do some individual things, whereby we all use the group for our own musical fantasy?
 I'll be the director, conductor, and maestro for the day, then you do your track, and so on.'"
 Wakeman commented on the album's structure: "Some critics thought this was just being flash.
 The thinking behind this was that we realised there would be a lot of new listeners coming to the band.
 They could find out where each individual player's contribution lay."